jackylau-nyc/dungeon-descent/README.md

  2. **Create a pull request**

- It can't get better then this, your pull request will be appreciated by the community.
+ It can't get better than this, your pull request will be appreciated by the community.
 You can get started by picking up any open issues from [here](https://github.com/jackylau-nyc/dungeon-descent/pulls) and make a pull request.

  > If you are new to open-source, make sure to check read more about it [here](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) and learn more about creating a pull request [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).